You are not a Robot | Train Yourself to Think Outside of the Box

-Have you ever stopped and wondered, “Why do some people go through their entire life working aimlessly like robots?”
-Is this their personal choice or are they conditioned to be this way?
+Have you ever wondered, “Why do some people go through their entire life working aimlessly like robots?”
+Is this their choice, or are they conditioned to be this way?
 Well, you could make a pretty good argument that both of these reasons are a contributing factor.
 Obviously, no one wants to be considered a robot.
-However, people do not realize that our society is slowly training you to be one, at a very early age.
+However, people do not realize that our society is slowly training you to be one at a very early age.

 “Don’t touch that.”